hyosung11/Launch-School/Courses/journal.md

    * Afternoon is full of meetings and starts with watching Somerville Children's Theater at 12:00.
 SungOh also wants to play, so I may not get much time to study this morning.

 10:15 I reviewed OLOO and put it into my revised study guide.
 Now SungOh wants to play.

+13:35 Back from the Peter Pan show of the Somerville Children's Theater.
+I left at intermission.
+I need to send out an NCSA email and then do some research before talking to Derek at 16:00.